-- District Rule 321 (Solvent Cleaning Operations): Section D.4 exempts solvent wipe cleaning operations from the requirements of this rule. - District Rule 331 (Fugitive Emission Inspection and Maintenance): The following exemptions were applied for in the permittee's Inspection and Maintenance Plan and approved by the District: - Section B.2.b for components buried below the ground. - Section B.2.c for stainless steel tube fittings. - District Rule 344 (Petroleum Sumps, Pits and Well Cellars): The post primary sumps and pits at the California Coast Lease have surface areas less than 1,000 sq. ft., and thus are exempt from this rule based on Section B.4.
-The well cellars are subject to Section D.3 of this rule.
-Compliance with this rule reduces well cellar emissions by 70-percent.
-For future modifications, compliance with District Regulation VIII (New Source Review) ensures that future modifications to the facility will comply with these regulations.
+- District Rule 321 (Solvent Cleaning Operations): Section D.4 exempts solvent wipe cleaning operations from the requirements of this rule. - District Rule 331 (Fugitive Emission Inspection and Maintenance): The following exemptions were applied for in the permittee's Inspection and Maintenance Plan and approved by the District: - Section B.2.b for components buried below the ground. - Section B.2.c for stainless steel tube fittings. - District Rule 344 (Petroleum Sumps, Pits and Well Cellars): The post primary sumps and pits at the Pinal Lease have surface areas less than 1,000 sq. ft., and thus are exempt from this rule based on Section B.4.
+For future modifications, compliance with District Regulation VIII (New Source Review), ensures that future modifications to the facility will comply with these regulations.